Distance: 1.8 miles | Time: 40 min. – 1 hr | Level: Easy

 You can reserve a tour of Antelope Canyon through Navajo Nation.

-Pro tip: hike Horseshoe Bend for Sunrise.
+Pro tip: hike Horseshoe Bend for Sunrise for dramatic lighting and fewer crowds.

 If you have any questions about exploring Toadstool Hoodoos Trail or nearby Page, Arizona, drop me a message in the comment section below.